langchain-ai/langchain/docs/index.rst

 Use Cases
 ----------

-| The above modules can be used in a variety of ways.
-LangChain also provides guidance and assistance in this.
-Below are some of the common use cases LangChain supports.
+| Best practices and built-in implementations for common LangChain use cases:

-- `Autonomous Agents <./use_cases/autonomous_agents.html>`_: Autonomous agents are long running agents that take many steps in an attempt to accomplish an objective.
+- `Autonomous Agents <./use_cases/autonomous_agents.html>`_: Autonomous agents are long-running agents that take many steps in an attempt to accomplish an objective.
 Examples include AutoGPT and BabyAGI.

-- `Agent Simulations <./use_cases/agent_simulations.html>`_: Putting agents in a sandbox and observing how they interact with each other or to events can be an interesting way to observe their long-term memory abilities.
+- `Agent Simulations <./use_cases/agent_simulations.html>`_: Putting agents in a sandbox and observing how they interact with each other and react to events can be an effective way to evaluate their long-range reasoning and planning abilities.

-- `Personal Assistants <./use_cases/personal_assistants.html>`_: The main LangChain use case.
+- `Personal Assistants <./use_cases/personal_assistants.html>`_: One of the primary LangChain use cases.
 Personal assistants need to take actions, remember interactions, and have knowledge about your data.

-- `Question Answering <./use_cases/question_answering.html>`_: The second big LangChain use case.
+- `Question Answering <./use_cases/question_answering.html>`_: Another common LangChain use case.
 Answering questions over specific documents, only utilizing the information in those documents to construct an answer.

-- `Chatbots <./use_cases/chatbots.html>`_: Since language models are good at producing text, that makes them ideal for creating chatbots.
+- `Chatbots <./use_cases/chatbots.html>`_: Language models love to chat, making this a very natural use of them.

-- `Querying Tabular Data <./use_cases/tabular.html>`_: If you want to understand how to use LLMs to query data that is stored in a tabular format (csvs, SQL, dataframes, etc) you should read this page.
+- `Querying Tabular Data <./use_cases/tabular.html>`_: Recommended reading if you want to use language models to query structured data (CSVs, SQL, dataframes, etc).

-- `Code Understanding <./use_cases/code.html>`_: If you want to understand how to use LLMs to query source code from github, you should read this page.
+- `Code Understanding <./use_cases/code.html>`_: Recommended reading if you want to use language models to analyze code.

-- `Interacting with APIs <./use_cases/apis.html>`_: Enabling LLMs to interact with APIs is extremely powerful in order to give them more up-to-date information and allow them to take actions.
+- `Interacting with APIs <./use_cases/apis.html>`_: Enabling language models to interact with APIs is extremely powerful.
+It gives them access to up-to-date information and allows them to take actions.

 - `Extraction <./use_cases/extraction.html>`_: Extract structured information from text.

-- `Summarization <./use_cases/summarization.html>`_: Summarizing longer documents into shorter, more condensed chunks of information.
-A type of Data Augmented Generation.
+- `Summarization <./use_cases/summarization.html>`_: Compressing longer documents.
+A type of Data-Augmented Generation.

-- `Evaluation <./use_cases/evaluation.html>`_: Generative models are notoriously hard to evaluate with traditional metrics.
-One new way of evaluating them is using language models themselves to do the evaluation.
-LangChain provides some prompts/chains for assisting in this.
+- `Evaluation <./use_cases/evaluation.html>`_: Generative models are hard to evaluate with traditional metrics.
+One promising approach is to use language models themselves to do the evaluation.

 .. toctree::